unfoldingWord/uw-content-validation/src/core/tsv-table-text-check.md

 const data = {
   // You can choose any of the above lines here
-  //  (to demonstrate differing results) tableTextName : "textG", tableText : textG, bookID : 'GEN', givenLocation : 'in text that was supplied',
+  //  (to demonstrate differing results) tableTextName : 'textG', tableText : textG, bookID : 'GEN', givenLocation : 'that was supplied',
 }

 function CheckTSV(props) {